The First Aid Room exists to provide initial assistance or treatment to a person who is injured or suddenly taken ill during the school day.

 All staff are kept informed of any pupils in school with existing medical conditions – photo boards of the relevant pupils are kept in staff areas across the school and in the main staff room.
 The medical information is also stored centrally on SIMS.
 This information is treated confidentially.

-Please click below to see a summary of the Medicines in School policy
+Please click below to see the Medicines in School policy

 HPV & Teenage Booster Vaccination Programme